Exterior of the Arktikum building in Rovaniemi Finland

 Despite nearly a decade of trying to photograph the aurora, I am still terrible at it, hence this out-of-focus photo.
 But hey, you can see the aurora, and yes, that’s how much snow there was in January!

 Another plus is that while Rovaniemi is still busy in January, it’s far less crowded than it would be in December, which can be a nightmare with day trippers (yes… day trippers.
+From Britain.
 It confuses me, too) and lots of families who want to time their trip perfectly with the Christmas holidays.
-Visiting Rovaniemi in January instead of December means far better prices, more availability at restaurants, and more tour availability as well.

 The ounasvaraa ski slopes as seen from far away